nigelgbanks/islandora_internet_archive_bookreader/README.md

 Install as usual, see [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.

-Download/clone the [Internet Archive BookReader](https://github.com/Islandora/internet_archive_bookreader.git) to `sites/all/libraries/bookreader`.
+Download/clone the [Internet Archive BookReader](https://github.com/Islandora/internet_archive_bookreader.git) to `sites/all/libraries/bookreader`, or run `drush iabookreader-plugin`.

 Internet Archive BookReader [Developer documentation](http://openlibrary.org/dev/docs/bookreader)

 This module requires that you set up Djatoka, please follow the steps outlined at [here](https://wiki.duraspace.org/pages/viewpage.action?pageId=34658947).

 This module requires [Colorbox](https://www.drupal.org/project/colorbox) and its dependant library [Colorbox library](http://www.jacklmoore.com/colorbox/).
 Depending on the version of the Colorbox module and library you are using, there can be some issues with Colorbox finding the library.
 [This](https://www.drupal.org/node/1074474#comment-9137159) comment solves the issue.

+Note: If you use the Drush command, it is advisable to Move (not copy) the install script to your `.drush` folder and run it.

 ## Configuration